-Breast Screening:
+Breast screening:

-Purpose: Breast screening is intended to detect breast cancer at an early stage, enabling more effective treatment.
+Purpose: breast screening is intended to detect breast cancer at an early stage, enabling more effective treatment.

-Invited population: In the UK, women aged 50-70 are routinely invited for breast screening every three years under a national programme.
-Women over the age of 70 can request screening every three years by making an appointment at their local screening unit, but they do not receive invitations.
+Invited population: in the UK, women aged 50 to 70 are routinely invited for breast screening every 3 years under a national programme.
+Women over the age of 70 can request screening every 3 years by making an appointment at their local screening unit, but they do not receive invitations.
 The NHS Screening Programme in England has, since 2010, been phasing in an extension of the age range of women eligible for breast screening to those aged 47 to 73.
 In Wales, younger women at increased risk of breast cancer can be referred by the All Wales Cancer Genetics service for screening.

-Coverage: Defined as the percentage of women resident and eligible for screening at a particular point in time who had a test with a recorded result within the last 3 years.
+Coverage: defined as the percentage of women resident and eligible for screening at a particular point in time who had a test with a recorded result within the last 3 years.

-Latest review: Concluded that the NHS Breast Screening Programmes "confer significant benefit and should continue".
+Latest review: concluded that the NHS Breast Screening Programmes 'confer significant benefit and should continue'.
 Their best estimate is that the Programme prevents 1,300 deaths a year.
-This report published in October 2012 is available on the Cancer Research website at:
+This report published in October 2012 is available on the Cancer Research website at: www.cancerresearchuk.org/cancerinfo/publicpolicy/ourpolicypositions/symptom_Awareness/cancer_screening/breast-screening-review/breast-screeningreview?utm_source=Lancet&utm_medium=report&utm_campaign=breast_screen_review

-www.cancerresearchuk.org/cancer-

-info/publicpolicy/ourpolicypositions/symptom Awareness/cancer screening/breast-screening-review/breast-screeningreview?utm source=Lancet&utm medium=report&utm campaign=breast screen review